simon-zumbrunnen/WordClock/README.md

 # QlockTwo
 Software for a clone of the QlockTwo (Wordwatch).

-(A change, just to test something...)
+(A change to test, if Mytory Markdown can have access to a private repo...)